chromato99/alog-cluster/README.md

 You can deploy all services of alog to kubernetes or test them using docker compose through the configuration files in this repository.

+## What is A-Log?

+- **A-Log** was created **<u>to promote collaboration among project members</u>**.
+- **Real-time simultaneous editing** function is provided so you can check other project members' writing in real time.
+- You can create projects and manage topics, issues, and release notes.
+- We also provide a simple login function using GitHub Login.

 ## Kubernetes Deployment

 ### Prerequisites